 HOTNESS ALERT!
-Mandana Karimi Goes TOPLESS Yet Again, But This Time For A Photoshoot!
+Mandana Karimi Goes TOPLESS Yet Again, But This Time For A Photo Shoot!

 Mandana Karimi Poses Topless

 Last year, Mandana shared a topless picture on social media that has got people talking!
 She was seen chilling with her friends in Malaysia.
-Well, we must say that the actress definitely knows how to grab attention as she is yet again in news for topless picture.
+Well, we must say that the actress definitely knows how to grab attention as she is yet again in the news for her topless picture.

-Mandana Flaunts Her Curve In A Photoshoot
+Mandana Flaunts Her Curve In A Photo Shoot

 The ex-Bigg Boss contestant's topless picture has set the Instagram feed on fire!
-Well, this time it is for a photoshoot.
+Well, this time it is for a photo shoot.
 In the picture, she is seen flaunting her curves while aesthetically covering her assets.

 ‘It’s Not Your Job To Like Me.
 Its Mine’